lrr68/site/_blog/musgas.md

 + Danger Days The True Lives of The Fabulous Killjoys: My Chemical Romance
 + Sublime - Sublime
 + Pacific Daydream - Weezer
++ The Calm before the Calm - The Lunar Effect

 # Atualmente ouvindo:
 ## Stoner rock